“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 Larger ad sizes perform better than smaller ones (what a surprise).
 Bigger ads = greater attention, but relying on that formula will only do you a little good in the long run.

-As a result, size matters, but not as much as a variety of placement does.
+As a result, size matters, but not as much as a variety of ad positioning does.
 The more ad sizes you use in a campaign – the better performance you get and the wider needs you cover.
-If you want to know which ad size brings the highest CPMs and get to know more about a monetary side of the matter – check out our ad banner size report!
+If you want to know which ad size brings the highest CPMs and get to know more digital ad examples – check out our ad banner size report!

-Nevertheless, the Google ad network has some all-time-favorite sizes that show the best numbers.
+Nevertheless, the Google ad network has some all-time favorites sizes that show the best numbers.
 The big four consist of the following:

 The leaderboard is an excellent choice for placement above the main content.
 It easily fits in the upper half of the screen, above the fold.
 Unobtrusiveness and high CPM is the reason why publishers adore this ad format.